Heavyweights: Plot

 The next morning, Pat rallies the campers to take responsibility for themselves and start losing weight and they all start a healthier regimen while making Camp Hope fun again.
 The boys' parents arrive for visiting day and are shown a video documenting Tony's cruelty, which is interrupted by Tony, having escaped his cell.
 Exchanging blows with Gerry's father, he attempts a series of backflips but knocks himself out.
-As Tony is taken away, Tony Perkis Sr. arrives and promises to refund everyone’s money, but announces that the camp will be closed.
+As Tony is taken away, Tony Perkis Sr. arrives and promises to refund money to the parents but announces that the camp will be closed.
 The boys ask for the camp to stay open.
 Pat – with 18 years' experience and the support of Gerry and the others – agrees to assume responsibility for Camp Hope, which Tony Sr. allows.

 Under Pat's leadership, the campers restore their favorite activities, and prepare to face Camp MVP in their annual competition.
 Camp MVP takes the lead in the first event, an obstacle course, but Camp Hope catches up in the second round, a test of knowledge.
 In the final go-kart race, Gerry wins the competition for Camp Hope.
 Demonstrating that having fun is more important than winning, Pat throws the trophy in the lake and seals his romance with Julie with a kiss.
 As Camp Hope celebrates their victory, Gerry thanks Pat for the best summer of his life.

 During the credits, Pat, the campers, and Lars sing the "Camp Hope" song.

 In a post-credits scene, Tony is now an unsuccessful door-to-door salesman selling healing crystals.